cartowong/oo/README.md

 peter$sayHi()             # Hi, my name is Peter Pan.
 ```

-Any object comes with a `ls()` method which returns the vector of the names of all public fields and public methods.
+The method `methodNames` returns the names of all public methods.

 ```
-> peter$ls()
+> peter$methodNames()
-[1] "getName"  "isOver18" "name"     "sayHi"    "setName"
+[1] "getName"  "isOver18" "sayHi"    "setName"
 ```

 ## Inheritance
 Extending a class is similar to defining a class except for two differences.

-1. At the begining of a constructor, we call the super class constructor instead of calling `Object()`.
+1. At the begining of a constructor, we call the super class constructor instead of calling `Object()`, and we call `extend()`.
 2. Use the function `overrideMethod` to override a super class method.
-The first argument of the overriden function is a special argument called `parentMethod`.
-This allows the overriden method to call its parent method.
+The special arguments `this` and `parentMethod` are optional and could be omitted it you do not need them.

 ```
 #' Constructor of the class Student.